The Inflation Reduction Act Will Transform America

-(Given also that President Biden has also promised the world we'd reduce emissions between 50–52% by the end of the decade, the world's only democratic superpower actually walking the walk is a huge step forward for our legitimacy and spurring others into action.)
+(Given also that President Biden has promised the world we'd reduce emissions between 50–52% by the end of the decade, the world's only democratic superpower actually walking the walk is critical for the message it sends to the global community as a whole.)

 But the commentary framing the IRA as somehow "just" a climate bill is getting things backwards.
 This isn't a climate bill that happens to have some knock-on effects across the economy.
-This is a bill that will transform the economy and how millions of us live every day – and will help us stop global warming along the way.
+This is a bill that will transform the economy and how we live every day – and will help us stop global warming along the way.